Domestic Partnership Registration in NY

 Domestic Partnership vs. Marriage in NYC

-Despite these couples being unmarried, domestic partners still have children, cohabit, and may even share assets together.
-Domestic partners get some of the benefits that married couples receive but not all, as marriages typically include more benefits and rights than domestic partnerships.
+Domestic partners still have children, cohabit, and may even share assets despite these unmarried couples.
+In addition, domestic partners get some of the benefits that married couples receive but not all, as marriages typically include more benefits and rights than domestic partnerships.

 For example, domestic partners do NOT get the following benefits that married couples do: